 electrical or other control devices for system operations are not included.

+2 For a pressurized system subjected to significant loads not caused by internal pressure, acceptance proof and leak testing with only internal pressure can be inadequate.

 proof factor (jproof)

 multiplying factor applied to MDP to obtain design proof pressure